 So you’ve switched to consuming all the right fats (if you still don’t know what the right fats are -read more about good fats here), and you are enjoying being much more satiated.
 Perhaps you came off of a low fat diet, or a bad fat diet and you are now thrilled to be eating the good fats cause you know just how amazing they are for you.
 That’s great, but here’s the question; are you actually digesting your fats?
 Coming out of low fat mode, your gallbladder has to get back into the game.
 Your gallbladder either wants to be working regularly or not at all, it’s either use it or lose it.
 There is no happy medium for the dear ole gallbladder.

 So now that you’ve made the health switch to consuming more good fats you need to build up slowly.
 I always tell people to start out with coconut oil then ghee or butter, and then in time add in more animal fats.
 This needs to be done slowly along with taking measures to make sure your digestion is optimal.
-If you’ve been low fat for any length of time your gallbladder is not used to producing enough bile, you will need to retrain it by eating fats regularly.
-Other reasons for the bile production to become unhealthy are; poor hydrochloric acid production, gluten sensitivity, consuming bad or rancid fats, a low fat diet or having an excess of estrogens in the body.
+If you’ve been low fat for any length of time your gallbladder is not used to releasing bile, you will need to retrain it by eating fats regularly.
+Other reasons for the bile production and release to slow down are; poor hydrochloric acid production, gluten sensitivity, consuming bad or rancid fats, a low fat diet or having an excess of estrogens in the body.

 This bolus of chyme with the fat passes along to the beginning of the small intestine, the duodenum, where the bile can emulsify fats into digestible molecules, thus making for easier assimilation.
 Fats are primarily digested by bile salts and pancreatic lipase in the duodenum.
 Bile function is also aided by gastric pH signaling and in order for that to be correct you need to have the proper pH in the stomach to begin with, along with plenty of hydrochloric acid.